Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 **Introduction**

 This project provides an overview of the scikit-learn and scipy.stats packages.
-The project will include demonstrations of three scikit-learn algorithms, a demonstration of a hypothesis test using ANOVA and related visualisation and plots for each.
+The project will include demonstrations of three scikit-learn algorithms, a demonstration of a hypothesis test using ANOVA and related visualisations and plots for each.

 ![alt text](https://dataaspirant.com/wp-content/uploads/2014/10/scikit-learn-logo.png)